Sustainable care tips for your home

 The sustainable disinfectant

 Eucalyptus essential oil is known to kill viruses and bacteria.
 Prepare a mixture of 30 % white vinegar and 70 % pure alcohol (I buy the cheapest vodka in the store).
 Add appx.
-50 drops of eucalyptus essential oil and pour the mixture into a spray bottle.
+50 drops of eucalyptus essential oil for appx.
+300 ml. od disinfectant and pour the mixture into a spray bottle.
 Always shake well before using this disinfectant.
 You can spray it on your hands or use it on the surfaces and the fabrics at home.

 The natural insect spray

 You can even make your own insect spray to protect yourself from mosquitoes and flies or ants during summer.
 Prepare an alcohol mix of vodka + white vinegar and add lots of peppermint essential oil (appx.
-50 drops on 0.5 l), eucalyptus essential oil, lemongrass essential oil and cloves essential oil.
+50 drops on 0.5 l), eucalyptus essential oil, lemongrass and citric essential oils (orange and lemon essential oils), and cloves essential oil.
 Mix well before spraying and feel free to use it on the plants in your garden too, to protect them from parasites.

 Curious tip: cinnamon is a very efficient remedy against ants, simply apply cinnamon powder on the affected surfaces in your home and the ants colony will disappear in no time.